Benthall, Shropshire

-Benthall is a small village in the civil parish of Barrow, in Shropshire, England.
-It is situated to the south of Telford, about a mile south of Ironbridge on the River Severn, and almost contiguous with the town of Broseley.
+Benthall is a small village in the civil parish of Barrow, Shropshire, England.
+It is south of Telford, about a mile south of Ironbridge on the River Severn, and almost contiguous with the town of Broseley.
 In 1951 the parish had a population of 314.
 On 1 April 1966 the parish was abolished and merged with Dawley and Much Wenlock.